What Happens to Life Insurance with No Beneficiary?

 • Court fees and legal costs reduce the death benefit payout.

-• Creditor claims: Life insurance paid directly to a named beneficiary is generally protected from the deceased's creditors.
+• Creditor claims: Life insurance paid directly to a named beneficiary is protected from the deceased's creditors.
 But when proceeds go to the estate, they can be used to pay outstanding debts, leaving less for heirs.

 • Family conflict: Without clear beneficiary designations, family members may dispute who should receive the funds, adding stress during an already difficult time.